mui/material-ui/docs/src/pages/components/popper/popper-de.md

 - Be a direct child descendent of the popper.
 - Call the `onEnter` callback prop when the enter transition starts.
 - Call the `onExited` callback prop when the exit transition is completed.
-These two callbacks allow the popper to unmount the child content when closed and fully transitioned.
+Call the `onExited` callback prop when the exit transition is completed.

 Popper has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).